LogtalkDotOrg/logtalk3/README.md

 Logtalk is copyrighted by Paulo Moura and made available under the Apache License 2.0.
 See the [LICENSE.txt](LICENSE.txt) file for the license terms.
-The copyright notice and license applies to all files in this release unless otherwise explicitly stated.
+The copyright notice and license apply to all files in this release unless otherwise explicitly stated.
 See the [NOTICE.txt](NOTICE.txt) for additional copyright information.